hoijui/oho/README.txt

 2-Add mediawiki/bootstrap: ~4.0 as a requirement to your "composer.local.json" file in the MediaWiki installation directory 3-Run composer update --no-dev "mediawiki/bootstrap" 4-Load the extension by adding the following line to LocalSettings.php: wfLoadExtension( 'Bootstrap' );
-5-Yes Done – Navigate to "Special:Version" on your wiki to verify that the extension is successfully installed.
+5-Yes Done â€“ Navigate to "Special:Version" on your wiki to verify that the extension is successfully installed.

 	2-CategoryTree
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/CategoryTree) and place the file(s) in a directory called CategoryTree in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'CategoryTree' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	3-Cite
 1-If using Vagrant, install with vagrant roles enable cite --provision